An Efficient Algorithm for Elastic I-optimal Design of Generalized Linear Models: The EI-Optimality Criterion for GLM

 \section{The EI-Optimality Criterion for GLM}

-The GLM is a generalization of various statistical models, including linear regression, logistic regression and Poisson regression.
-For GLMs, making prediction of response $Y(\vx)$ at given input $\vx$ is always an important objective.
-Thus it is of great interest to adopt a predication oriented criterion for considering the optimal design.
+The GLM is a generalization of various statistical models, including linear, logistic and Poisson regression.
+For GLMs, making prediction of response $Y(\vx)$ at given input $\vx$ is always an important objective in many practical applications (e.g., \citeO{07stein}; \citeO{settles2009active}; \citeO{bilgic2010active}).
+Thus, it is of great interest to adopt a prediction oriented criterion for computing the optimal design.
 Following this idea, it is natural to consider the design based on mean response $\mu(\vx)$ that is square integrable with respect to some probability measure $\nu$ defined on $\mathbb{R}^d$.
 The associated probability distribution is given by $F_{\IMSE}(\vx) = \nu\left(\prod\limits_{i=1}^d(-\infty,x_i]\right)$.
-Then, a general and flexible Elastic I-optimality criterion could be defined as follows. \begin{defn} The elastic \textbf{integrated mean squared prediction error (IMSE)} is defined in terms of the difference between the true mean response, $\mu(\vx)$, and the fitted mean response $\hat{\mu}(\vx)$ as:
+Then, a general and flexible Elastic I-optimality criterion is defined as follows. \begin{defn} The \textbf{elastic integrated mean squared prediction error (EIMSE)} is defined in terms of the difference between the true mean response, $\mu(\vx)$, and the fitted mean response $\hat{\mu}(\vx)$ as:

 where $F_{\IMSE}$ is the probability distribution induced by probability measure $\nu$. \end{defn}